 Have you ever looked at your toothbrush under a microscope?

-I have, and it’s pretty freaky when you see all the little goobers clinging to the bristles.
+I have, and it’s pretty freaky when you see all the little goobers that are clinging to the bristles.

-Bottom line, a toothbrush is a great place for bad bugs to hang out, just waiting for another chance to recolonize your mouth.
+A toothbrush is a great place for thug bugs to hang out, just waiting for another chance to recolonize your mouth.

-The good news is it’s really simple to clean your toothbrush and keep it free from bad bugs without having to spend any money on one of those new fangled toothbrush sanitizers.
+Fortunately, it’s really simple to keep our toothbrush free from thug bugs without having to spend any money on those newfangled toothbrush sanitizers.

-If we had to describe the perfect zone for bad bugs, it would be a warm, dark, moist, low oxygen environment.
-This is why bad bugs grow so well in gum pockets.
+If we had to describe the perfect space for thug bugs, it would be a warm, dark, moist, low-oxygen environment.
+This is why thug bugs grow so well in oral gum pockets.

 1. Let your toothbrush fully dry out between brushings.

-In order to really allow your toothbrush to fully dry out before you use it again, you need to have more than one brush that you rotate through.
+In order to allow your toothbrush to fully dry out before you use it again, you need to have more than one brush and rotate through them during the week.

-When we have friends come for a visit (as you can imagine, when you live in Hawaii friends thankfully do like to come visit), we often get the question “Why do you guys have so many toothbrushes in your bathroom?”
+When we have friends come for a visit, we’re often asked the question, “Why do you guys have so many toothbrushes in your bathroom?”

-Having several of our awesome Bass brushes in the bathroom to rotate through allows any one brush to fully dry out before being used again.
-Since bad bugs require a moist zone, allowing the brush to fully dry helps to lower the risk of bad bugs living on your brush.
+This allows each brush to fully dry out before it’s used again.
+Since thug bugs require a moist environment, allowing the brush to dry fully helps to prevent them from living on your brush.

 2. Give your brush a sunbath.

-The best part about this strategy is it’s free and doesn’t require that you purchase one of those fancy ‘brush sanitizers’ and wonder if it’s doing its job to clean your brush.
+The best part about this strategy is that it’s free.
+So, you don’t have to purchase one of those fancy ‘brush sanitizers’ and wonder whether it’s doing its job to clean your brush.

-You may have recently read an article where I recently ‘came out of the closet’ about my ‘brushing while driving’ habit.
-Keeping a brush in our cars (I actually have three in one car! :)) allows me to rotate brushes AND allow them to bake in a warm car to fully dry and get sunlight.
+You may have read our article where I ‘came out of the closet’ about my ‘brushing while driving’ habit.
+Keeping a brush in our cars (I actually have three in one car! 🙂 ) allows them to get plenty of sunlight and fully dry between uses.